deadlyvipers/dojo_rules/introduction.md

 Introduction
 ============
-My favourite path is, with no doubt, the JavaScript path!
+*My favourite path is, with no doubt, the JavaScript path!
+*Git path is also gorgerous!